 The SADC Secretariat introduced the electronic Certificate of Origin (e-CoO) in 2019 with the support of the GIZ within the Programme "Cooperation for the Enhancement of SADC Regional Economic Integration" (CESARE).
 Also in this case, operationalization and pilot exercises started only recently.
 The SADC e-CO includes multiple security features to ensure trust along the customs chain, including optical watermarking technology, digital rubber stamps and 2D barcoding, as well as printer control language, i.e. a technology that allows only one original certificate to be printed out.
-The EAC also initiated the automation of the EAC certificate of origin, to date not yet achieved.
+The EAC also initiated the automation of the EAC certificate of origin, to date echanged electronically and on a bilateral basis only among Ugandan, Rwandan and Kenyan revenue authorities.
 Lastly, a project has been recently launched in the WAEMU (West Africa Economic and Monetary Union) region for the dematerialization of the WAEMU CoO.